MacroUniverse/Go-Solver/README.md

 With a slightly different implementation, it's possible to solve a node without knowning the komi apriori (to distinguish, we call this scoring).
 Instead of deciding the solution (good/bad/fair) of a node directly, we can give it a score: the final score of the current player without komi (if two players are both god, and always choose the best scored move).
 It doesn't matter how this score is calculated (Chinese rule, Japanese rule, etc.).
 To socre a node, we must find the best scored child, and the score of the node will the the complementary (opponent's score for the same board configuration) score of it's best child.
 Whenever a komi is chosen, the solution for any solved node can be immediately calculated by a simple addition/subtraction.

 However, this will require much more calculation because to score a node, all it's children must be scored.
 A compromise between solving and scoring will be to set a reasonable komi first, solve the given node and score it from the solved children, since probably not all children are solved, the score might be over estimated.
 If another komi is needed later, we might only need to score a few additional children of each node instead of starting all-over again or scoring all children.

-## Equivalent Board Configurations (TODO)
-* For square board, there are 4 different orientations of the board.
-* For rectangle board, there are 2 different orientations of the board.
-* Inversing color of all stones can also be considered equivalent.

 ## Node Implementation
 Since there might be two different nodes in the tree that have the same board configuration, in the program, they are combined as a single node, and all nodes are allowed to link to multiple parents as well as multiple children.
 So a `Node` object has the following important data members: